-- Operating grants and contributions increased by \$17.1 million mainly due to additional grants received related to the response for COVID-19. - Capital grants and contributions decreased by \$4.5 million due to fluctuations in capital spending.
-It is common for this line item to change from year to year due to varying projects and associated funding sources. - Property Taxes increased over the prior year as expected by about \$3.3 million due to an increase in assessed values. - Local taxes increased by \$33.2 million in total.
-FY2021 was the first full year of a 3.2% income tax rate which contributed to \$27.1 million of the increase.
-This amount includes \$6.5 million more in disparity grant than FY2020.
-Other local taxes such as recordation tax, excise tax, and transfer tax exceeded FY2020 revenue by \$3.6 million, \$1.4 million, and \$1.8 million respectively which is related to higher levels of economic activity.
-APFO fees were \$0.3 million less than FY2020 due to timing of development which can fluctuate from year to year.
-In addition, admission and amusement tax declined approximately \$0.2 million as a result of COVID-19 related closures.
-Lastly, trailer tax reduced by about 50% or \$0.3 million as a result of the change in the trailer tax rate from 15% of gross revenue to 7.5% of gross revenue. - Other revenues increased by \$0.2 million which was a combination of \$1.9 million in proceeds received from the sale of Cascade Town Centre offset by a \$1.7 million reduction in income on investments as compared to FY2020.
+- Local taxes increased by \$29.8 million in total.
+Income tax increased \$3.7 million or 3.1% over FY2021, which includes \$0.6 million more in disparity grant.
+Other local taxes such as recordation tax, excise tax, and transfer tax exceeded FY2021 revenue by \$6.2 million, \$2.6 million, and \$2.3 million respectively which is related to higher levels of economic activity.
+APFO fees were \$0.1 million less than FY2021 due to timing of development which can fluctuate from year to year.
+In addition, admission and amusement tax increased approximately \$0.2 million as a result of reopening following COVID-19 related closures. - Other revenues decreased by \$1.4 million which was mostly due to \$1.9 million in proceeds received in FY2021 from the sale of Cascade Town Centre that did not occur in FY2022, offset by \$0.3 million net proceeds from the sale of the Administration Annex at 80 West Baltimore Street and \$0.2 million increase in other miscellaneous revenues.

-A more detailed discussion of the County's revenue results for FY2021 as compared to what was budgeted can be found in the General Fund Budgetary Analysis section of this MD&A.
+A more detailed discussion of the County's revenue results for FY2022 as compared to what was budgeted can be found in the General Fund Budgetary Analysis section of this MD&A.

 The following table presents costs and program revenues for major county programs.
-The total cost of governmental services for FY2021 was \$265.0 million.
-Revenues of \$44.4 million that offset these costs include \$8.3 million in charges for services and \$36.1 million in operating and capital grants and contributions.
-The net amount of \$220.6 million was paid for through county taxpayer dollars.
+The total cost of governmental services for FY2022 was \$302.5 million.
+Revenues of \$54.2 million that offset these costs include \$9.4 million in charges for services and \$44.8 million in operating and capital grants and contributions.
+The net amount of \$248.2 million was paid for through county taxpayer dollars.